lumpofice/sequences_and_series/README.md

 # Sequences and Series

-### This is a respository with different sequences and series I have found useful or interesting through the years.
+## This is a respository with different sequences and series I have found useful or interesting through the years.

-Following are the function calls, in correspondance with the function's mathematical structure, to the python files within this repository:
+## Following are the function calls, in correspondance with the function's mathematical structure, to the python files within this repository:
+### Note: All names for python functions that are pointwise convergent on larger domains and unformly convergent on attenuated domains have their uniformly convergent counterparts prefaced by a 'u_', while the pointwise convergent definition is not preface by any character.
+For example: ```nx_over_one_plus_nx()``` is the python function for the pointwise convergent counterpart, while ```u_nx_over_one_plus_nx()``` is the python function for the uniformly convergent counterpart.

 <b> Series
  - ```geo_series()``` &nbsp;&nbsp; $af(r)=\sum_{i=0}^{\infty}ar^i$ &nbsp;&nbsp; in &nbsp;&nbsp; geometric.py